Codex tools: Log in

 The following is a description of the general site architecture for WordPress v1.5.
-WordPress Theme authors are encouraged to maintain much of the core site architecture of XHTML tags and CSS selectors, but they are not required to.
-Therefore, this is just a general outline and your Theme may be different.
+WordPress theme developers are encouraged but not required to maintain much of the core site architecture of XHTML tags and CSS selectors.
+Therefore, you can just consider this to be a general outline, because your theme may be different.

 When you view a single post page, you might be viewing the following template files: